 This report is made solely to the Fund's members, as a body, in accordance with Article 113A of the Companies (Jersey) Law 1991.
-Our audit work has been undertaken so that we might state to the Fund's members those matters we are required to state to them in an auditor's report and/or those further matters we have expressly agreed to report to them on in our engagement letter and for no other purpose.
+Our audit work has been undertaken so that we might state to the Fund's members those matters we are required to state to them in an auditor's report and for no other purpose.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Fund and the Fund's members as a body, for our audit work, for this report, or for the opinions we have formed.